-Question: Back to the leave policy.
-We have a (disabled) student who has had more than 12 months medical leave (approved by UKRI and University).
+Question: We have a (disabled) student who has had more than 12 months medical leave (approved by UKRI and University).
 We suspect that more may be requested later in the PhD - will we be able to request approval from UKRI, or is it now capped?